-- Automated Sign-On for Mainframe: Add a certificate(s) to establish trust of a Mainframe host. - Clustering: Add certificate(s) to trust other MSS servers in a cluster. - Micro Focus Advanced Authentication (MFAA): Add certificate(s) to trust the MFAA host.
+- Automated Sign-On for Mainframe: Add a certificate(s) to establish trust of a Mainframe host. - Micro Focus Advanced Authentication (MFAA): Add certificate(s) to trust the MFAA host.

 Server certificates from other servers should be included in this certificate collection.